phax/jcodemodel/README.md

 That of course implies, that this artefact cannot directly be used with JAXB, since the configuration of this would be very tricky.

+A site with the links to the [API docs](http://phax.github.io/jcodemodel/) etc. is available.

 News and noteworthy:

+* 2014-09-17: Release 2.7.7 - mainly API extensions
 * 2014-09-02: Release 2.7.6 - Extended annotation parameter handling API
 * 2014-08-14: Release 2.7.5 - Support for multiple boundaries added (like `T extends AnyClass & Serializable`)
 * 2014-06-12: Release 2.7.4 - Bugfix release